Impact craters 🢔 Geological wonders 🢔 Categories of wonders

-Amguid crater has formed in Lower Devonian sandstone in remote part of Sahara, more than one hundred kilometres from the nearest inhabited place.
-One can not reach this place with a car.
-Travellers should walk towards the crater along guelta – deep river valley with occasional pools of water.
+Amguid crater has formed in Lower Devonian sandstone in a remote part of Sahara, more than one hundred kilometers from the nearest inhabited place.
+One can not reach this place in a car.
+Travelers should walk towards the crater along guelta – a deep river valley with occasional pools of water.
 This area is pristine – with a wealth of prehistoric (unexplored!) landmarks and undisturbed wildlife.

 As the crater looks little eroded and "fresh", scientists consider that it is younger than 100 thousand years but older than 10 thousand years.
 There is no research yet which would provide more exact data.

-Nevertheless the structure of the crater clearly shows that this is impact crater.
-Crater is almost perfectly circular, with steep walls.
-Amguid crater has rised rims, which are covered with sandstone blocks, often several metres in diameter.
-Research from the space hints that ejecta fell mainly to the north – nort-east, thus it is probable that meteorite was falling from south-south-west.
+Nevertheless the structure of the crater clearly shows that this is an impact crater.
+The crater is almost perfectly circular, with steep walls.
+Amguid crater has raised rims, which are covered with sandstone blocks, often several meters in diameter.
+Research from space hints that ejecta fell mainly to the north-north-east, thus it is probable that meteorite was falling from the south-south-west.

 Diameter of the crater (as measured in Google Earth) is 500 – 530 m, the approximate depth between the bottom of the crater and its rims is 65 m.

-Crater has been partly filled with a wind blown sand – thus far we do not know the real depth of the crater below the layer of this sand.
-Central part of Amguid crater is flat, covered with aeolian silts.
-These silts refract the light – due to this from the space it looks as if the crater has white area in the centre.
+Crater has been partly filled with wind-blown sand – thus far we do not know the real depth of the crater below the layer of this sand.
+The central part of the Amguid crater is flat, covered with aeolian silts.
+These silts refract the light – due to this from the space it looks as if the crater has a white area in the center.

 There are no reports of parts of meteorite from this crater but among the collectors in very small amounts is sold the exotic Amguid Crater Glass or Golden Moldavite – a melted glass in rare golden color.